preetiac/atchai-hugo/content/we-develop/data-web-applications.md

 ---
 title: "Data Driven Web Applications"
-h1: "Data Driven Web Applications"
+h1: "Data Driven Applications"
 partial_includes: ["case-studies-data.html", "testimonial-inition.html"]
 sitemap:
     priority: 0.8
 ---

 ## Smart and sophisticated
 Modern apps need to do more than just look beautiful.
-Great <strong>user experience</strong> has become the standard, so in order to differentiate you need to build <strong>innovative technology</strong>.
+Great user experience has become the standard, so in order to differentiate you need to build innovative technology.
 We develop web applications that use <strong>machine learning</strong> and <strong>natural language processing</strong>.
 We work with you in an <a href="about-us/how-we-work/">Agile process</a>, providing full-stack product development.

-As the creators of <a href="https://getdataseed.com">Dataseed</a> - an award-winning <strong>data visualisation</strong> SaaS product, we can help you with all stages of bringing a new product to market.

 ## Cutting Edge Technology